Eggs and Cholesterol Why the Advice Changed

 FAQ

-How many eggs can I eat per day?
-Up to one per day for most healthy adults, according to the American Heart Association.
+Up to one per day for most healthy adults, per the American Heart Association.
 Up to two for healthy older adults.
 If you have high cholesterol, diabetes, or an inherited cholesterol condition, 3-4 per week.
 Talk to your doctor if you're unsure where you fall.

-Do eggs raise cholesterol?
 For 75-85% of people, barely.
 Your body compensates by producing less when you eat more.
 The remaining 15-25% (hyper-responders) see meaningful increases.
 Saturated fat in your overall diet has a bigger effect on LDL than the cholesterol in eggs.

-Should I eat only egg whites to avoid cholesterol?
 Only if your doctor recommends it.
-The yolk contains all the choline, all the fat-soluble vitamins, all the lutein and zeaxanthin, and 40% of the protein.
-You're throwing away most of what makes eggs nutritionally valuable to avoid 186 mg of cholesterol that, for most people, has a modest effect on blood cholesterol.
+The yolk has all the choline, all the fat-soluble vitamins, all the lutein and zeaxanthin, and 40% of the protein.
+You're throwing away most of what makes eggs nutritionally valuable to avoid 186 mg of cholesterol that, for most people, has a modest effect.

-Are brown eggs healthier than white eggs?
 No. Shell color comes from the breed of hen.
 Nutritional content is the same.

-Does it matter how I cook my eggs?
 Somewhat.
 Poaching and soft-boiling produce the least cholesterol damage from heat.
 Scrambling at high heat produces the most.
-But what you cook them in matters more.
-Butter adds saturated fat.
-The egg doesn't.
+What you cook them in matters more.
+Butter adds saturated fat the egg doesn't have.

-Are pasture-raised eggs worth the extra cost?
 The relative nutritional differences are real but the absolute amounts are small.
 You won't fix a vitamin D or omega-3 deficiency with pasture-raised eggs.
 If you're buying them for animal welfare or taste, those are valid reasons.
-If you want more omega-3 specifically, omega-3 enriched eggs (from hens fed flaxseed) deliver more at a lower price than pasture-raised.
+If you want more omega-3 specifically, omega-3 enriched eggs deliver more per dollar.

-I have high cholesterol.
-Should I stop eating eggs entirely?
 Probably not.
 Most doctors suggest 3-4 per week rather than zero.
 Reducing saturated fat from other sources (butter, cheese, processed meat, fried food) typically moves the needle more than cutting eggs.
-Eggs are nutrient-dense enough that eliminating them entirely means losing meaningful choline, vitamin D, and other nutrients you'd need to replace.
-Talk to your doctor about what makes sense for your specific numbers.
+Eliminating eggs entirely means losing meaningful choline, vitamin D, and other nutrients you'd need to replace.

-Are "hormone-free" eggs worth paying more for?
-Hormones are prohibited in all US poultry production by federal law.
+No. Hormones are prohibited in all U.S. poultry production by federal law.
 Every egg sold in the United States is already hormone-free.
 The label is accurate but meaningless.

 Safeway Buying Guide